Coal and electricity generation

 Latrobe City is home to GippsAero, the only passenger commercial aircraft manufatured in Australia that successfully exports to global markets.

 The development and expansion of the Latrobe Regional Airport has created further opportunities for aviation-related businesses to establish on allotments with taxiway access to the main runway.
-The expansion provides opportunities for aerospace industries and aviation related providers to expand or establish their operations at the airport.
+The expansion provides opportunities for aerospace and aviation related industries to expand or establish their operations at the airport.

 Agriculture, dairy and food processing